chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``name``
      - **Ruby Type:** String

-       Use to specify the name of an elastic search domain.
+       Use to specify the name of an Elasticsearch domain.
    * - ``volume_size``
      - **Ruby Type:** Integer